December 1, 1853

 Ambrose Brown’s sister, Cynthia, and her husband, William E. Arms

-Stephen LeRoy, husband of Phoebe Pearsall, who was Julia’s aunt
+Stephen LeRoy, husband of their Aunt Phoebe

 It is interesting that Rachel was “raveing crazy” one day and then just a week later was “herself again.”
 While there are probably a dozen possible reasons for this behavior, one possibility is that Rachel ingested ergot-contaminated food.
 Ergot is caused by a fungus which affects cereal grasses.
 The affected grain contains potent chemicals, including lysergic acid, from which LSD is made, and can produce delusions and hallucinations in a person eating the contaminated grain.
-It is now believed that there was an ergot contamination of rye crops during the period leading up to the Salem Witch Trials which explains the “crazy” behavior of the accused witches
+It has been suggested that there was an ergot contamination of rye crops during the period leading up to the Salem Witch Trials which explains the “crazy” behavior of the accused witches